-What is the Court process for Contesting a Will and is it Expensive? – There are a number of legal grounds available to Contest a Will, so the Court process and costs will vary depending on which legal ground is used.
+There are a number of legal grounds available to Contest a Will.
+The Court process and costs will vary depending on which legal ground is used.

-Once the Application has been filed in the Court, the Court will order the parties to attend mediation to attempt to settle the dispute without the need for a court hearing.
-The Court is focused on the early resolution of Family Provision Claims, as a way to minimise the costs of the proceedings, impacting on the quantum of the deceased Estate.
-It is important to note that a large majority of Family Provision Claims are resolved through mediation and never proceed to the costs of a court hearing.
+Once the application has been filed in the Court, the Court will order the parties to attend mediation to attempt to settle the dispute without the need for a court hearing.
+The Court is focused on the early resolution of Family Provision Claims, as a way to minimise the costs of the proceedings.
+A large majority of Family Provision Claims are resolved through mediation and never proceed to the costs of a court hearing.

-If the matter is not resolved by mediation, then the Application will be set down for hearing before a Judge of the Supreme Court.
-If the Family Provision claim is successful, it is quite common for the costs of the person making the Family Provision claim to be paid out of the deceased’s Estate, meaning that the successful person will not incur any legal costs or expenses in challenging the Will.
+If the matter is not resolved by mediation, then the application will be set down for hearing before a Judge of the Supreme Court.
+If the Family Provision claim is successful, the costs of the claim are usually paid out of the estate.
+This means the successful person will not incur any legal costs or expenses in challenging the Will.

-Contesting an invalid Will also requires an Application to be made to the Supreme Court of New South Wales.
+Contesting an invalid Will also requires an application to the Supreme Court of New South Wales.

 It is important to obtain expert legal advice on Contesting an invalid Will, to ensure that you understand the process as well as the costs that you may incur during the proceedings.
-An expert Wills and Estates Lawyer can ensure that your case is carefully considered and evidence gathered before taking the steps of making an Application to the Court.
+An expert Wills and Estates Lawyer can ensure that your case is carefully considered and evidence gathered before making an application to the Court.

 Graeme Heckenberg is an expert Wills & Estates lawyer and will be able to guide and advise you on Contesting a Wills.

 Graeme offers a “No Win No Fee” policy, for Contesting a Will in a Family Provision Claim.
-If you are living on the Northern Beaches and surrounding Peninsula and need expert advice, call The Northern Beaches Lawyer today for an appointment close to home on 9221 0341
+If you are living on the Northern Beaches and surrounding Peninsula and need expert advice, contact The Northern Beaches Lawyer today for an appointment close to home.